endymion/BeachAnalytics/site/pages/tags/ihme-model.md

 image_16_5:   images/posts/ihme-16_5.jpg
 image_16_9: images/posts/ihme-1_1.jpg
 image_1_1:  images/posts/ihme-1_1.jpg
-summary: One of the most widely influential COVID-19 forecasting models has also been one of the most misinterpreted.
+excerpt: One of the most widely influential COVID-19 forecasting models has also been one of the most misinterpreted.
 featured: true
 ---